oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-volume/README.md

 Oracle Fusion Middleware Infrastructure domain on Docker
 ========================================================
-This project creates a Docker image iwhich contains an Oracle Fusion Middleware Infrastructure domain image.
+This project creates a Docker image which contains an Oracle Fusion Middleware Infrastructure domain image.
 The image extends the FMW Infrastructure binary image and builds an FMW Infrastructure domain persisted to a host volume.

 ## How to build and run
 This project offers a sample Dockerfile and scripts to build an Oracle Fusion Middleware Infrastructue 12.2.1.3 domain image.

 ### Building the Oracle Fusion Middleware Infrastructure 12.2.1.3 base image
-You must first build the Oracle Fusion Middleware Infrastructure, locate it in the folder, `../../OracleFMWInfrastructure/dockerfile/12.2.1.3`, and build that image.
+A prerequisite to building the 12213-domain-in-volume image is having an Oracle Fusion Middleware Infrastructure 12.2.1.3 binary image.
+The Dockerfile and scripts to build the image are under the folder, `../../OracleFMWInfrastructure/dockerfile/12.2.1.3`.
 For more information, see the [README](../../OracleFMWInfrastructure/README.md) file.

-**IMPORTANT**: If you are building the Oracle FMW Infrastructure image, you must first download the Oracle FMW Infrastructure 12.2.1.3 binary and locate it in the folder, `../OracleFMWInfrastructure/dockerfiles/12.2.1.3`.
+**IMPORTANT**: If you are building the Oracle FMW Infrastructure image, you must first download the Oracle FMW Infrastructure 12.2.1.3 binary and place it in the folder, `../OracleFMWInfrastructure/dockerfiles/12.2.1.3`.

         $ cd ../../OracleFMWInfrastructure/dockerfiles
         $ sh buildDockerImage.sh